chrys87/fenrir/README.md

 # fenrir
 An TTY screenreader for Linux.
-Be careful, is just experimental now.
+Its an early alpha version. you can test it. it is not recommented for productive use. if you want to help just let me know.

 # requirements
 - linux